ArenT1981/ArenT-portfolio/README.md

 - [Rsync + tar incremental backup system](./rsync-incremental-backup)

 A **bash** project that combines standard GNU `tar/gzip` with `rsync` to create an automated incremental backup solution, including a remote destination.
 Only three paths need to be set (local source, local destination, remote destination) and you have a fully automated backup solution all in place; no complex configuration or options required.
+Detailed documentation in README file in project directory.

 - [Secretary](./secretary)